 6. A Stable Relationship With One Insurer Has Benefits

-Building a consistent claim history with one insurer can work in your favour during complex claims or disputes.
+Building a consistent claim history with one insurer can work in your favor during complex claims or disputes.
 Frequent switching may weaken that continuity and lead to additional scrutiny.

 Buy the Right Health Insurance Plan Through Ditto